Formally know as the Constitution (Forty-seventh Amendment) Act, 1984, this amendment included 14 land reform acts in the Ninth Schedule.

 The states of Assam, Bihar, Haryana, Tamil Nadu, Uttar Pradesh, and West Bengal, as well as the union territories of Goa, Daman, and Diu, passed these laws.

-47th amendment of Indian constitution
+47th Amendment of Indian Constitution

 Proposal and Enactment

-The Constitution (Forty-seventh Amendment) Act, 1984 was proposed in the Lok Sabha on August 19, 1983.
+The 47th amendment of Indian Constitution was proposed in the Lok Sabha on August 19, 1983.
 It was first introduced as the Constitution (Forty-eighth Amendment) Bill, 1983.
 It was introduced by Harinatha Misra, who was the Minister of State for Rural Development.

 On August 22 and 23, the Lok Sabha debated the Bill.
 The brief title of the legislation was changed to the Constitution (Forty-seventh Amendment) Act, 1984 after it was formally passed on August 23, 1984.

 |Who introduced it?||Harinatha Misra, who served as the Ministry of Rural Development’s State Minister at the time presented it.|